wp-plugins/wp-symposium-toolbar/readme.txt

 * Change: WP 3.8, Styles, added options to style fonticons independantly from labels: size, colour, hover colour
 * Bugfix: in RTL, correct display for the User Menu
 * Bugfix: Styles, preview doesn't like 3-digits colors that can actually be used by colorpickers
-* Change: Add the option to show social icons and share the site with: LinkedIn, Facebook, Twitter, Google Plus, Stumble Upon
+* Change: WP 3.8, add the option to show social icons and share the site with: LinkedIn, Facebook, Twitter, Google Plus, Stumble Upon
 * Bugfix: add the plugin build number to CSS and JS files, to ensure that the correct version of the files is always sent to the client regardless of caching
 * Change: Styles, implement default values shown & hidden via Javascript
 * Bugfix: Styles, preview mode, correct menu font colors in hover
 * Bugfix: Styles, correct menu font colors for display and user names
-* Bugfix: WP Symposium, admin menu wasn't always up to date
+* Bugfix: WP 3.8, Styles, improve vertical centering of icons on Toolbar, as well as Search field
+* Bugfix: security, strip tags from Import feature

 = 0.26.0. =